 WASHINGTON, May 31, 2011 -- The U.S. Department of Labor today announced the availability of approximately $20 million to fund programs that will improve education, training and employment opportunities for adults and youth with disabilities.
 A solicitation for grant applications is published in today's edition of the Federal Register.

 The Disability Employment Initiative is a joint project of the Labor Department's Employment and Training Administration and its Office of Disability Employment Policy.
 Programs to be funded will serve individuals who are unemployed, underemployed and/or receiving Social Security disability benefits.

 This solicitation for applications represents a second round of funding; agencies in the remaining 41 states are eligible to apply.
 Recipient state workforce agencies will collaborate with workforce investment boards and local agencies.
-Awards will range from $1.5 to $6 million each to be spent over a three-year period.
+Awards will range from $1.5 million to $6 million each to be spent over a three-year period.

 Training and employment services supported by these grants are intended to help reduce the unacceptably low employment rates experienced by people with disabilities.
-The complete solicitation for applications is available at http://www.doleta.gov/grants.
+The complete solicitation for applications is available at https://www.dol.gov/agencies/eta/grants.

 U.S. Department of Labor news materials are accessible at www.dol.gov.